Thursday, November 1st, 2018

 This is also why that unless you are familiar with it, we do not recommend sanding it as a DIY task.
 The coating that is on your door is much harder than the cedar underneath so unless you are experienced you may end up with dips and gouges in the timber which will become apparent ( and highlighted) only when the topcoat is applied and then it’s too late to fix!

 It is also very difficult to achieve with the door in the vertical position and for that reason this is our usual procedure for number 2

 We arrive at your home, set up drop sheets and a dust extractor and other equipment, we then use an experienced garage door installer to remove the garage door panels and we begin work on removing the existing coating.

-We then spray 3 x topcoats of Sikkens Supernatural using airless spray equipment ( done by our licensed, registered professional painter)
+We then spray 3 -4 top coats of a special coating that far outlasts any product you are likely to find in a hardware shop using airless spray equipment ( done by our licensed, registered professional painter)

 Once this procedure is complete and you maintain your cedar garage door, you can enjoy many years of it looking great.

 Here are some before and after images of what we can accomplish.